-- A.26 Section 56EC(4) of the Competition and Consumer Act sets out when a privacy safeguard applies instead of an APP.
-However, as set out in the above table, some APPs and privacy safeguards apply concurrently, to ensure there are no gaps in the protection of the data.14 - A.27 The privacy safeguards apply only to CDR data for which there is one or more CDR consumers.15 A CDR consumer is an identifiable or reasonably identifiable person to whom the CDR data relates, because of the supply of a good or service to the person (or an associate of the person).16 As such, CDR data protected by the privacy safeguards will contain information about an identified or reasonably identifiable individual, and will therefore also be 'personal information' under the Privacy Act. - A.28 To work out when the privacy safeguards apply, an entity needs to consider what capacity they are acting in as a data holder, accredited person/accredited data recipient, or designated gateway. - A.29 In each chapter in these guidelines, the interaction between the privacy safeguard and corresponding APP is discussed. - A.30 See also the flow chart below which demonstrates the privacy protections that apply at various stages of the information flow.
+18 Section 56EB(1) of the Competition and Consumer Act.

+- A.30 As set out in paragraph A.13 above, for there to be a CDR consumer, at least one person must be identifiable or reasonably identifiable from the CDR data or other information held by the relevant entity.
+As such, where the consumer is an individual, CDR data protected by the privacy safeguards will contain information about an identified or reasonably identifiable individual, and will therefore also be 'personal information' under the Privacy Act. - A.31 To work out when the privacy safeguards apply, an entity needs to consider what capacity they are acting in as a data holder, accredited person/accredited data recipient, or designated gateway. - A.32 In each chapter in these guidelines, the interaction between the privacy safeguard and corresponding APP is discussed.